Poetoid Lyricam is a camera that takes poems.

 Tracery is a Javascript library written by Kate Compton which uses grammars described in JSON to produce text in the same way.

-Tracery is used by Cheap Bots Done Quick .com, created by George Buckenham, to allow anyone to make Twitter bots easily.
+Tracery is used by Cheap Bots Done Quick .com, created by V Buckenham, to allow anyone to make Twitter bots easily.
 Many have, and for me at least they offset some of the nasty stuff that makes Twitter unpleasant these days.

 These are a couple of my favourites.